feisuo/HFTLock/README.md

 cd ..

 git clone https://github.com/ralgond/HFTLock.git

+cd HFTLock

+mvn clean package

 ## How To Run
-ht.pax.lockservice.example.LockServiceCluster - How to run a lock service cluster on a single machine.
+ht.lock.example.LockServiceCluster - How to run a lock service cluster on a single machine.

-ht.pax.lockservice.example.LockServiceCell - How to run a lock service cell.
+ht.lock.example.LockServiceCell - How to run a lock service cell.

-ht.pax.lockservice.example.Client03 - How to run a lock service client.
+ht.lock.example.Client03 - How to run a lock service client.

 ## HFTLock Software Stack